 I am David Young, MA, M Phil.
 I was born in Basingstoke in 1946, converted through the work of the Methodist Church there, and began preaching in the Basingstoke Circuit in 1965.
 I hold degrees from the Universities of Cambridge and Chester, was minister at the Baptist chapels in Hadlow and Llay, and served for 25 years as director of the Albanian Evangelical Mission.
+I took the London Bible College courses required for ministerial accreditation with the Fellowship of Independent Evangelical Churches (FIEC) and was accredited after completing them successfully.
 I have also earned a living schoolteaching full- or part-time.

-Here I am in November 2017 standing outside the first Primitive Methodist chapel built in North Wales, in 1832 at Cloy.
-It is now an unoccupied house, and has been much altered since it closed down as a chapel in about 1959, but an artist’s impression of it as it was then, based on reminiscences from people who were Sunday School scholars there in the 1940s and 1950s, is found in my small book The Primitive Methodist Mission to North Wales for which see this website under My Books.
+In the photograph below, taken in November 2017, I am standing outside the first Primitive Methodist chapel built in North Wales, in 1832 at Cloy.
+It is now an unoccupied house, and has been much altered since it closed down as a chapel in about 1959.